 Advertisement

 “Wellbeing is a priority,” she says, adding that she also finds comfort in daily ocean swims.
-She reports that her husband and boys are happily settled into the home and that they utilise every square inch – “there is no wasted space.”
+She reports that her husband and boys also feel happily settled into the home and that they utilise every square inch – “there is no wasted space.”

 Tailored to perfection, this revitalised abode quietly but confidently delivers all that is required.